 My Mother’s Home

-Before I go into the kind of lessons my mother taught us, even though at the time I wasn’t appreciative of them, I must tell you of the home she raised us in.
+Before I go into the kinds of lessons my mother taught us, even though at the time I wasn’t appreciative of them, I must tell you about the home she raised us in.

 There was always extended family living with us, in addition to random strangers who had turned up the night before or a month before.